RodentDataAnalytics/mwm-ml-gen/README.md

 **Results:**

-• *Published Results:* accepts 1-3 as an input and it is used to generate the original published results (refer to http://www.nature.com/articles/srep14562).
-In order to generate the results of the original code use the option 3.
-The generated MAT files and figures are saved inside the generated .\cache folder.
+• *Demo:* accepts 1-3 as an input and it is used to generate the original published results (refer to http://www.nature.com/articles/srep14562).
+In order to generate the results of the original code use option 3.
+The generated MAT files and figures are saved inside the generated .\import\original_data\mwm_peripubertal_stress\cache folder.

 • *Animal Metrics:* requires a segmentation_configs object and visualize the trajectory metrics of the animal groups over all the trials.
 It can visualize up to two animal groups specified by the user (examples: 2 or 2,3).
 Note if the data contain no animal groups then the animal group is not required to be specified.